Jumbo Reverse Mortgage — Loan Amounts Up to $4 Million

 Some jumbo programs allow borrowers as young as 55, which is seven years earlier than the minimum HECM age of 62, where state law permits.

-2026 Jumbo Reverse Mortgage vs. HECM: Key Differences at a Glance
+Jumbo Vs. HECM: Key Differences

 | Feature | Jumbo Reverse Mortgage | FHA HECM Reverse Mortgage |